Mohd Irwan Serigar Abdullah: Early career

-Current career
+Late career

-In April 2016, The Wall Street Journal and Reuters predicted Abdullah will replace Zeti Akhtar Aziz as the Governor of Central Bank.
-Abdullah has been the chairman and investment panel member at the Retirement Fund (KWAP) since August 24, 2012.
-He is also a member of the Blue Ocean Strategy Group (NBOS) in the Economic Planning Unit, PRO3-Based Learning Project Steering Committee at the Germany-Malaysia Institute (GMI) also the Strategic API Steering Committee and the Strategic Planning Panel at the Ministry of Finance.
-He was once invited as one of the Chief Executive Officers in the CEO@Faculty Program by the Ministry of Higher Education hosted by Universiti Kebangsaan Malaysia (UKM) during 2015–2016.
-During his leadership era in the Ministry of Finance, Malaysia gained recognition in the Global Competitiveness Report of the World Economic Forum 2017–2018.
+Mohd Irwan was appointed as chairman of Malaysia's Retirement Fund (KWAP) on August 24, 2012.
+He was also a member of the Blue Ocean Strategy Group (NBOS) in the Economic Planning Unit, PRO3-Based Learning Project Steering Committee at the Germany-Malaysia Institute (GMI) also the Strategic API Steering Committee and the Strategic Planning Panel at the Ministry of Finance.
 In May 2017, he was given the role of leading TRX City and Bandar Malaysia.

-Under the governance of Abdullah as the Secretary General of the Treasury, Ministry of Finance implements various initiatives such as National Transformation 2050 and National Sandbox Regulation.
-On February 8, 2018, Abdullah through MaGIC implemented another initiative with his partners, pioneering the Malaysian Socially Participating and Dynamic Entrepreneurship (MasSIVE) movement.
-Among MaGIC's partners are Impact4Humanity, iM4U, myHarapan, Malaysian Innovation Agency (AIM), Yayasan Hasanah, eFM, and ngohub.asia.
+Under the governance of Mohd Irwan as the Secretary General of the Treasury, Ministry of Finance implemented various initiatives such as National Transformation 2050 and National Sandbox Regulation.
+On February 8, 2018, Mohd Irwan through MaGIC implemented another initiative with his partners, pioneering the Malaysian Socially Participating and Dynamic Entrepreneurship (MasSIVE) movement.
+Among MaGIC's partners are Impact4Humanity, iM4U, myHarapan, Malaysian Innovation Agency (AIM), Yayasan Hasanah, eFM, and ngohub.Asia.

+1MDB

+Along with former Malaysian prime minister Najib Razak, Mohd Irwan has been charged for criminal breach of trust in relation to the 1Malaysia Development Berhad scandal.
+In addition, 1MDB has alleged that Mohd Irwan conspired to cause the company to suffer losses and damages.
+In this regard, 1MDB has demanded that Mohd Irwan pay US$6.59 billion.